whoisjustinngo/tp/docs/UserGuide.md

 * The index refers to the index number shown in the Event list.
 * The index must be a positive integer 1, 2, 3, ...

+*Potential enhancement: to delete multiple Events at once which was already added into the Schedule.*

 ### Find Event command: `find`

 Find the Event which has the specified keyword in the description